 Let your child’s teacher or childminder know the usual signs that your child’s blood glucose is low, so they know what to look out for.

 Make a diabetes management plan — sometimes known as an ‘individual health care plan’ (IHCP).
 This plan should be tailored to your child and created by you and your child’s healthcare team.
 It should include your child’s individualised blood glucose level targets, their usual symptoms of a hypo and how to treat it, blood glucose target ranges before exercising, use of insulin, and so on.

 The diabetes plan should also include a glucagon supply and instructions for the personalised dose of glucagon that your child needs to treat hypos.

 It is also recommend that parents ensure their child has a ‘hypo box’ at school.
-This should be labelled with your child’s name and include glucose monitoring equipment, glucagon, glucose tablets, juice, and other sources of carbs that can replenish blood glucose levels when necessary and have it all in one place.
+This should be labelled with your child’s name and include glucose monitoring equipment, glucagon, glucose tablets, juice, and other sources of carbs that can manage blood glucose levels when necessary and have it all in one place.

-Hypoglycaemia in children — a summary
+Hypoglycaemia in children — A summary

 - Evert AB.
 Managing hypoglycemia in the school setting.
 School Nurse News.
 2005 Nov;22(5):16-20.
 PMID: 16381430. https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.617.5285&rep=rep1&type=pdf